Title and statement of responsibility area

 Scope and content

-Item is a manuscript for James Clark's presentation at a Dalhousie History Department seminar in March 1985.
-The text discusses Norman Jellings Symons, a professor of psychology at Dalhousie during the 1920s who studied, taught and published articles related to Freudian theory.
+The manuscript was for a presentation Clark delivered at a Dalhousie History Seminar in March 1985.
+The text discusses Norman Jellings Symons, a professor of psychology at Dalhousie during the 1920s who studied, taught, and published articles related to Freudian theory.

 Notes area